 The only differences between generics and their brand-name counterparts is that generics are less expensive and may look slightly different (eg. different shape or color), as trademarks laws prevent a generic from looking exactly like the brand-name drug.

 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Ebixa,Axura in the UK
+Also Known as Ebixa,Axura

 NAMENDA is used to treat moderate to severe symptoms of Alzheimer's disease.
 Namenda is in a class of medications called NMDA receptor antagonists.
 It works by decreasing abnormal excitement in the brain.
 Memantine can help people with Alzheimer's disease to think more clearly and perform daily activities more easily, but it is not a cure and does not stop the progression of the disease.